dcorns/slideshow/README.md

                 slidecontrol.
 Otherwise it will stop the intervals, set stop to true, calls resetTimeLine and returns.

-                    156 slidecontrol() controls how the slides will be displayed Sets the currentframecount to the current slide's frame count, calls setnextslide() which sets nextslide to one more than currentslide or to the first slide in the show (zero).
-Then nextslide's framecount is loaded into nextslideframecount
+                    156 slidecontrol() controls how the slides will be displayed If the slidechanged flag is set the currentframecount is set to current slide's frame count, setnextslide() is called which sets nextslide to one more than currentslide or to the first slide in the show (zero).
+Then nextslide's framecount is loaded into nextslideframecount, transitionframe are calculated based on the slide frame counts and slidechanged is set to false.
+                    Then currentframecount is checked against transition frames to see if transition frames need to run and if so transitions() is sent to drawslide().
+If not then currentslide is sent to drawslide() Then currentslide is decremented and afterwards tested for less than zero and if so replaced with nextslide value, slidechange flag is set and slideseconds, transitionstepcount are set to zero.